 The NDIS now includes provision for therapy travel.
 In line with NDIS rates, SchemeWise Counsellor's will include cost of travel up to a maximum travel time of 20 minutes; travel is free after that (in MMM1-3 areas).
 In rural areas (known as MMM4-5) the NDIS allows up to 45minutes for travel time.
 Generally travel is charged in one direction only (except if you are the last customer in a counsellor's day).

-SchemeWise counsellor's can meet you at your home (if it is safe to do so), somewhere in the community (like a coffee shop or park) or can come to an alternative place like a hospital, day centre, etc. Whatever works!
+SchemeWise counsellor's can meet you at your home (if it is safe to do so), somewhere in the community (like a coffee shop or park) or can come to an alternative place like a hospital, day centre, school, workplace, etc. Whatever works for you!

 To access counselling under an NDIS plan the item 'Improved Daily Living' and sometimes 'Improved Health and Wellbeing' must be included in your plan.

 Under your NDIS plan's 'Improved Daily Living' item the NDIS commonly uses words like 'funds to access an allied health professional' - this includes a counsellor - this funding is generally flexible meaning you can use it to access those therapeutic services you think are best for you, at the amount you want.
 You could therefore use a bit, some, half or all for counselling if you think this would be of benefit to you - it's your choice!

 For assistance with planning and goal-setting for life transitions - apart from the above your counsellor can help you if you also have 'Improved Living Arrangements' and need help in this area, or Social and Community Participation' if these are specific areas you need to focus on.